-Long term monitoring and assessment studies show that rainfall, recharge and groundwater levels are seasonally variable but have been increasing since the 1960s.
-Groundwater levels have continued to increase despite extraction occurring (from around the early 2000's onwards) confirming that;
+Long term monitoring and assessment studies show that rainfall, recharge and groundwater levels are seasonally variable but have been increasing since the 1960's.
+Groundwater levels have continued to increase despite extraction occurring, from around the early 2000s onwards, confirming that:

-- 1. Water extraction has had a negligible impact on groundwater levels or on dry season flows to the Roper River - 2.
-Groundwater levels and dry season flows of the Roper River are more directly affected by variations in climate over the long term - 3.
-The impact of extraction is dependent on where extraction occurs as well as the volume of extraction.
+- 1. Water extraction has had a least impact on groundwater levels or on dry season flows to the Roper River. - 2.
+Groundwater levels and dry season flows of the Roper River are more directly affected by variations in climate over the long term. - 3.
+The impact of extraction is dependent on the location and rate of the extraction, not just the volume.

-Based on this understanding, the plan provides for a maximum estimated sustainable yield for each management zone.
+Based on this understanding, the plan provides for a estimated sustainable yield for each management zone.

 Additional management rules apply to the North Mataranka and South Mataranka water management zones to reduce entitlements to mirror the climatic conditions.
-In practical terms this means reducing entitlements using licence conditions in years where modelling predicts extraction could reduce flows in the Roper River beyond minimum flow thresholds specified in the plan.
+In practical terms this means reducing entitlements in years where modelling predicts extraction could reduce flows in the Roper River beyond minimum flow thresholds specified in the plan.